ucsbieee/mapache64/README.md

 Just follow [this guide](https://arcade.ucsbieee.org/guides/github/).
 Anyone can help out by doing an item off the [issue list](https://github.com/ucsbieee/arcade/issues).
 Each item has a difficulty and skill-set description, so anyone from any skill level can find some item they can complete.

-There will be optional weekly meetings/lectures for anyone who wants to help/learn more.
+There will be weekly meetings/lectures for anyone who wants to help/learn more.

 ## Contact